 What Else Should You Know About WordPress?

 It isn’t suitable for every type of website.
-WordPress is flexible and powerful in many ways, but it may not be the go-to solution for huge companies requiring complex IT infrastructure, high-performance streaming, terabytes of data storage and impregnable cybersecurity.
+WordPress is flexible and powerful in many ways, but it may not be the go-to solution for huge companies.
+Companies that specifically require complex IT infrastructure, high-performance streaming, terabytes of data storage, and impregnable cybersecurity.